 Claiming MPIO disks causes the host to reboot.
-To configure native MPIO to claim the Legacy QV2020 and Fibre Channel Array volumes, use the command lines below.
+To configure native MPIO to claim the V-SERIES Array Fibre Channel volumes, use the command lines below.
 Note that this assumes that the MPIO feature is already installed and that the items in the quotes are case-sensitive.

-'''

 mpclaim -r -i -d "XIOTECH Array4400"

-'''

-Disabling FUA for QV2020 and QV1020 Volumes
+Disabling FUA for V-SERIES Array Volumes

 Windows Server operating systems have a mechanism that writes directly to the disk and instructs the disk to not use any write caching mechanisms it may have.
 This uses part of the SCSI block commands known as "Force Unit Access," or FUA.
 This is done to protect against data loss on storage devices (USB hard drives, etc.) that do not have a battery-backed caching capability.
-The QV2020 and QV1020 support write caching and have a battery backup system to preserve that cache, so performance can be increased by disabling this mechanism.
+The V-SERIES Array supports write caching and have a battery backup system to preserve that cache, so performance can be increased by disabling this mechanism.
 Open Disk Manager.

-- 1. Right-click the Array LUN (Fibre Channel Array). - 2.
+- Right-click the Array LUN (Fibre Channel Array). - 2.
 Select Properties.